GregO44/cbt-records/README.md

 ## *Forum*

 ### This section would act as an online forum for site users to discuss releases, events, concepts and more.

+## *Order*

+### This section would act as a central location to place one order from numerous sites with the aim of reducing shipping fees with one single umbrella type purchase.

 ## Testing
 ### In testing the site, I first ensured the heading nav bar was fully functional with the logo and all three pages navigating with the same style applied.
 I ensured the landing page zoom style works on launch.
 I went through each google map anchor in the physical locations section divs, which successfully launch in a new tab when selected.
 In the Browse page I tested each linked label image, which succesfully launches the label/artists site directly in a new tab.
 Lastly I tested the Join page, validating each input of the form and submitting with a succesful result.